 The Longmont Leader accepts contributions, photos, and op-eds for publication from community members, business leaders and public officials on local topics.
 Publication will be at the discretion of the editor and published opinions do not represent the views of The Longmont Leader or its staff.
 To submit a contribution, email firstname.lastname@example.org.

-Submissions from business owners and marketers promoting their products and services will be charged and labeled as sponsored content.
+Submissions from local business owners and marketers promoting their products and services will be charged and labeled as sponsored content.
 For more information about sponsored posts, please contact us at email@example.com.
+We do not accept paid links.

 It is The Leader’s policy to acknowledge errors promptly and correct them in a transparent fashion.
 Mistakes should be called to the attention of Editor Macie May at firstname.lastname@example.org.